Human Relations Commission

 Promoting activities and programs for residents without regard to race, color, creed, gender, age, sexual orientation, or national origin.
 The commission sponsors a number of activities that promote diversity and human relations.

 The Commission sponsors a number of activities that promote diversity and human relations.
 Among them:

 The annual Human Relations Awards recognize those who make outstanding contributions to advancing human rights in our city.
 Awards go to individuals, organizations, businesses and students.

 This annual event brings people together to share ideas that enhance understanding of diverse cultures and improve human relations.
 Community, faith, business and education leaders, along with residents who want to strengthen human relations, come together to learn about diversity, share insights and build an open and inviting community.

 - Human Services Grants

 The Commission reviews requests from human services agencies seeking grants from the City and makes recommendations to the City Council.
-The grants are awarded annually to nonprofits that serve the elderly, youth, handicapped, substance abusers and homeless.
+The grants are awarded annually to nonprofits that serve the elderly, youth, those with handicaps, those who abuse substances and homeless.

 - Community Dialogues